coolsoftwaretyler/ogdenstudios.xyz/_drafts/how-to-edit-content-in-forestry.md

 ## News posts

-Creating, editing, and deleting news posts is the same as Blog posts, except it happens on the **News** interface, and when you click **Create new**, make sure you select **News update** as its template.
+Creating, editing, and deleting news posts is the same as Blog posts, except it happens on the **News** interface.

 ## Awards